0xricksanchez/dlink-decrypt/README.md

 # dlink-decrypt

+## ⚠️**DISCLAIMER**⚠️

+The provided PoC works for the handful of devices that deploy this specific encrpytion scheme.
+The reversing here was done for educational purposes.
+If this PoC doesn't work for you and your encrypted firmware does not start with a 4-byte "SHRS" pattern that's expected.
+Encryption schemes change over time.

+## General

 This is the PoC code for my [blogpost series](https://0x00sec.org/t/breaking-the-d-link-dir3060-firmware-encryption-recon-part-1/21943) about breaking encrypted D-Link firmware samples for further analysis:

 * [part 1](https://0x00sec.org/t/breaking-the-d-link-dir3060-firmware-encryption-recon-part-1/21943)